Akanksha-tetwar/Akanksha-tetwar/README.md

 - 👋 Hi, I’m @Akanksha-tetwar
 - 👀 I’m interested in opportunities in the field of Data Science, Data Engineering and Data Analytics.
-- 🌱 I’m currently learning concepts and implementation of Machine Learning
+- 🌱 I’m currently learning concepts and implementation of Machine Learning Algorithms.
 - 📫 How to reach me : tetwar.a@northeastern.edu

 <!---